sparkutils/quality/docs/advanced/processors.md

 ### Stateful expressions ruin the fun

 Given the comment about "no Spark execution" why is a sparkSession present?
-The Spark infrastructure is used to compile code, this requires a running spark task or session to obtain configuration and access to the implicits for encoder derivation.  **IF** the rules do not include stateful expressions (why would they?) and you use the default compilation this is also possible:
+The Spark infrastructure is used to compile code, this requires a running spark task or session to obtain configuration and access to the implicits for encoder derivation.  **IF** the rules do not include stateful expressions (why would they?) and you use the default compilation, without Spark's higher order functions, this is also possible:

 ```scala
 import com.sparkutils.quality.sparkless.ProcessFunctions._